 Look for job vacancies at:

-As a new employee you will usually go through an induction process to train you in the products and services that the bank offers.
+As a new employee you'll usually go through an induction process to train you in the products and services that the bank offers.
 This training will cover customer and risk management.

-Regular training will also be carried out to keep staff members up to date with any changes to products.
+Regular training is carried out to keep staff members up to date with any changes to products.

 The programmes usually include taking some professional qualifications.
 These can be taken if you aren't on a graduate scheme but are working in banking and would like to try to progress to management level.

-For a range of qualifications including the Professional Diploma in Banking and Finance and the Diploma in Retail Banking Conduct of Business, see The London Institute of Banking & Finance.
+For a range of qualifications, including the Professional Diploma in Banking and Finance and the Diploma in Retail Banking Conduct of Business, see The London Institute of Banking & Finance.

 It's important to keep up to date with any changes in the banking and finance industry.
 The British Bankers' Association (BBA) runs a range of events throughout the year.
-These includes:
+These include:

 - training workshops.

-If you are not part of a graduate management scheme, with experience and professional qualifications, your career could take the route of:
+If you aren't part of a graduate management scheme, with experience and professional qualifications, your career could take the route of:

 - regional manager.

-If you are on a graduate scheme, you will usually go into a management role upon successful completion of the scheme.
+If you're on a graduate scheme, you'll usually go into a management role upon successful completion of the scheme.

-There is usually progression onto senior branch manager of a large branch or group of small branches, followed by regional management where you support a number of regional branch managers.
+Progression onto senior branch manager of a large branch or group of small branches is usually an option, followed by regional management where you'll support a number of regional branch managers.

-It is also possible to move out of branch management and into a central office role such as:
+It's also possible to move out of branch management and into a central office role, such as: